QuanchYq/WebsiteParsing/README.md

   ``pip install bs4``

-Then you can work with that
+## Then you can work with that
+Be sure to study the code